Auldbar Road railway station

 Auldbar Road railway station was located near the town of Guthrie in the Scottish county of Angus.

 History

 Opened by the Arbroath and Forfar Railway, and absorbed into the Caledonian Railway, it became part of the London, Midland and Scottish Railway during the Grouping of 1923.
-Passing on to the Scottish Region of British Railways on nationalisation in 1948, it was then closed by the British Transport Commission.
+Passing on to the Scottish Region of British Railways on nationalisation in 1948, it was then closed by the British Rail.

+Passenger trains ceased on 11 June 1956 but freight traffic still used the line and station until September 1965 when the last freight train called at the station.

 The site today

-Although the wooden buildings on the platforms have gone the platforms, and some other buildings such as the station house and signal box remain.
+Although the wooden buildings on the platforms have gone, the platforms and some other buildings such as the station house and signal box remain.